 COVID-19 and travelling to Latvia

-- People must observe 2 meters distance (applies to both public indoor and public outdoor spaces) and must meet only within one household!
+- People must observe 2 meters distance (applies to both public indoor and public outdoor spaces).

-- Children up to 13 years old do not need to use masks, but children from 7 years must wear a mask in public transport!
+- Face masks must be used in all indoor places, where there is more than 1 person.
+Children up to 13 years old do not need to use masks, but from 7 years must wear a mask in public transport.